soulforsoup/iwvb2bproducts/README.md

    ```
 3. Set up a Personal Access Token (PAT) in GitHub with repo access
 4. Add the PAT as a repository secret named `PAT`
+5. Set up Google Sheets API access:
+   - Go to the Google Cloud Console and create a new project
+   - Enable the Google Sheets API for your project
+   - Create credentials (Service Account Key) for the Sheets API
+   - Download the JSON key file
+   - Add the content of the JSON key file as a repository secret named `GOOGLE_SHEETS_API_KEY`

 ## Usage